Forward from the Author

 no matter what we say or do.

-In the end, we have severed wholes;
+In the end, we severed wholes;

-one was rent into two.
+what was one rent into two.

 Tell me it's not true.